THE PRICE OF POWER by Nikhil Kalyanpur

 Growth Models: The Need for, and Types of, Aggregate Demand

-In Political Economy, growth is conventionally understood to be a function how workers are trained, how structured labor markets operate, and how firms finance themselves.
+In Political Economy, growth is conventionally understood to be a function how workers are trained, how labor markets operate, and how firms finance themselves.
 Economic gains, from this vantage point, are largely a function of "supply-side" institutions.
-The policies that make firms more competitive or workers take on more specific skills matter most.
+The policies that make firms more competitive or workers take on the skills that best fit national companies matter most.

-Countries can then be broken up into two main types: one withs the “liberal” institutions that foster innovation and flexible markets (like the U.S.) or “coordinated” systems that support incremental upgrades in manufacturing (like Germany).
+Countries are then broken up into two main types: one withs the “liberal” institutions that foster innovation with flexible markets (like the U.S.) or “coordinated” systems that support incremental upgrades in manufacturing (like Germany).
 That's the TLDR version of a hugely influential body of work that goes under the Varieties of Capitalism (VoC) banner.

 Basics of the Approach

-The growth models perspective begins from a provocative, near century-old claim: modern capitalism is not driven primarily by supply-side efficiency or firm competitiveness, but by the search for demand.
+The growth models perspective begins from a provocative, near century-old claim: modern capitalism is not driven primarily by efficiency or firm competitiveness, but by the search for demand.
 Without sufficient spending — by households, firms, governments, or foreign buyers - economic growth falters.
-And when growth slows, so too does political stability.
+When growth slows, so too does political stability.

 There are two fundamental questions that drive the analysis: who is buying what? and with what money?
 The composition and source of demand - be it from wages, credit, investment, or exports — shapes how economies grow, and for how long.
-The first scholars to really start asking these questions were Lucio Baccaro and Jonas Pontusson.
-Once they got working on the macro side, driven by some work on macro regimes, Baccaro, Blyth, and Pontusson pulled together a monster volume of contributions spelling out what studying capitalism from the demand side, particularly in a world of global but disintegrating trade yet ever free flowing capital, should look like.
+In the most recent wave of scholarship, the first writeres to really start asking these questions were Lucio Baccaro and Jonas Pontusson.
+Once they got working on the macro side, driven by some work on macro regimes, Baccaro, Mark Blyth, and Pontusson pulled together a monster volume of contributions spelling out what studying capitalism from the demand side should look like when global trade is integrated and capital is free to flow.

 At the heart of this approach lies a post-Keynesian and Kaleckian inspired understanding of the macroeconomy.
 That means a few key assumptions.
 First, it starts from the premise that capital and labor are locked in a continual struggle over the gains from productivity.
-Economic output increases over time, but who benefits and how those gains are distributed matters enormously.
+Economic output increases over time, but who benefits and how those gains are distributed determines future growth.

 This is not a mere technical detail: when a greater share of income goes to labor (rather than profits), there is more consumption in an economy, because workers have a higher “marginal propensity to consume.”
 By definition, poorer people are more likely to spend any additional dollar they receive to buy stuff rather than stash it in the stock market.
 That means they spend(/consume) more of what they earn.